Angular2ES/firebase-usermanagement/README.md

 <a name="peer-dependencies"/>

-## Peer Dependencies - please make sure that peerDependencies are installed if you are not using the schematics
+## Peer Dependencies - please make sure that peerDependencies are installed

 ```json
 "peerDependencies": {